rpub/.github/profile/README.md

-## Hi there 👋
+## Hi there 👋 Welcome to my Portfolio.

-### This is my portfolio on GitHub, comprised mostly of projects completed at Seattle Pacific University where I studied Computer Science and graduated in 2021.
 My favorite projects are pinned below.
-Thank you!
+Thank you.

 <!--